Rewritten: January, 2020

 Can I drink the water there?
 What kind of electric adapters will I need to bring?
 What are the tipping practices?
 Should I know any country-specific customs and courtesies?

-You’ll probably want to know if your destination country is on the Schengen Visa Country list.
+You’ll probably want to know if your European destination country is on the Schengen Visa Country list.

-Consider the State Department’s STEPS program, which allows you to apprise the State Department of your overseas whereabouts in case of emergency.
-I’d rather they know than not know, and signed up.
+Fellow Americans should consider the State Department’s STEPS program, which allows us to inform the State Department of our overseas whereabouts in case of emergency.

 English is widely accepted as a second language.
 Young urbanites are likelier to understand English than older folk from the sticks.

-For etiquette’s sake, I learn enough of the native tongue to say:
+For etiquette’s sake, I try to learn enough of the native tongue to say:

 - Excuse me.